 The KSeF is a central government platform for the issuance and reception of electronic invoices.
 Companise must send all electronic invoices to the KSeF, where a digital time stamp will be applied.
 The platform will also issue a series of notifications that will inform users of a number assigned through the time stamp, invoice rejection, or the inability to issue invoices because the KSeF platform is down.

 The invoices can be searched in the KSeF portal and downloaded in the original format or PDF.
 The Portal will also double as a storage device archiving electronic tax documents for 10 years.

 - October 2021: Beginning of test period.
 Companies that would like to volunteer to participate in system testing can do so.

 - January 2022: Voluntary phase.
 Companies that would like to can begin electronically invoicing.

 - 2023: mandatory use of the electronic invoice.

 Who is impacted by this measure?

 All companies registred in Poland for VAT purposes

 The electronic invoices that will be issued to and managed by the KSeF will be in a structured electronic format.
-Structured invoices will coexist with paper invoices and any other electronic invoices that already exist in the Polish market.
+During the voluntary phase, the structured invoices will coexist with paper invoices and any other electronic invoices that already exist in the Polish market

 Benefits of the B2B electronic invoice in Poland